Pellet vs Gas Smokers (7 Biggest Differences)

 In short, they are not the best-insulated cookers.
 Although this may depend on the model, you should keep an eye out for temperature swings with gas grills.

 On the other hand, you have more control over temperature with a pellet smoker.
-That’s because the equipment comes complete with linked fuel feed and temperature sensor features.
+It’s because the equipment has linked fuel feed and temperature sensor features.

 A Pellet smoker is a proper definition of “set it and forget” and is more like an outdoor oven.